Coarsening polyhedral complexes

 The collection of all such polyhedra~$M$ and their nonempty faces is a pre-complex~$\C'$ coarsening $\C(\A)$.
 By construction, the maximal faces of $\C'$ are full-dimensional and have pairwise disjoint interiors.
 It remains to show that~$\E$ is indeed the edge set of~$\C'$.
 By construction,~$\E$ is contained in the edge set of~$\C'$.
 Suppose $\set{Q,R}$ is a pair of regions contained in the same maximal face of~$\C'$.
 Then the path $Q,R$ is a reduced path~$\rho$ (in $\G(\A)$) from~$Q$ to~$R$.
 Since~$Q$ and~$R$ are contained in the same maximal face of~$\C'$, there exists a path $\gamma$ in~$\E$ from~$Q$ to~$R$.
 Arguing as above, the path~$\rho$ is also a path in~$\E$, or in other words, $Q$---$R$ is an edge in~$\E$.
 We have shown that~$\E$ is the edge set of~$\C'$. \end{proof}

-\begin{lemma} Let~$\E$ have the polygon property, so that~$\E$ is the edge set of a pre-complex~$\C'$ coarsening~$\C$, by Lemma~\ref{weak poly convex}.
+\begin{lemma} Let $\C$ be a full-dimensional subcomplex of $\C(\A)$.
+Let~$\E$ be a set of edges in $\G$ with the polygon property, so that~$\E$ is the edge set of a pre-complex~$\C'$ coarsening~$\C$, by Lemma~\ref{weak poly convex}.
 If~$M$ and~$N$ are maximal faces of~$\C'$ and $M\cap N$ has codimension~$1$, then $M\cap N$ is a face of~$M$ and a face of~$N$. \end{lemma} \begin{proof} Suppose~$M$ and~$N$ are maximal faces of~$\C'$ and $M\cap N$ has codimension~$1$.
 Since~$M$ and~$N$ are unions of faces of $\C(\A)$, their intersection is a union of codimension-$1$ faces of $\C(\A)$.
 Since~$M$ and~$N$ are convex and have disjoint interiors, $M\cap N$ is contained in some face~$F$ of~$M$ of codimension~$1$.
 The face~$F$ is also a union of codimension-$1$ faces of $\C(\A)$.
 We now prove the following claim: If~$G$ is a codimension-$1$ face of $\C(\A)$ contained in $M\cap N$ and $G'$ is a codimension-$1$ face of $\C(\A)$ contained in~$F$ such that $G\cap G'$ has codimension~$2$, then $G'\subseteq (M\cap N)$.